francesjgonzales/final-proj4/README.md

 2. Facebook Marketplace

-**For ideas in creating wireframe for the 'kicks&sole' website, I did a simple hands-on test using [stocksx.com](https://stockx.com/) as my main reference with my husband.
+**For ideas in creating wireframe for the 'the new sole' website, I did a usability test using [stocksx.com](https://stockx.com/) as my main reference with my husband.
 These are the directions / questions I asked him.**

 <dl>
   <dt>Imagine you are about to buy a potential shoes, which part of the page do you first check?</dt>